Miscellaneous¶

-Usually XCA knows database formats used in previous versions and does an automatic upgrade of the database if neccessary when opened the first time.
+Usually XCA knows database formats used in previous versions and does an automatic upgrade of the database if necessary when opened the first time.

 Updating from versions earlier than 2.0.0